 Blue Badge Scheme

-There are also a number of designated disabled parking bays within the city centre.
+- designated disabled parking bays within the city centre.
 Parking within these bays is restricted to a maximum stay of 3 hours.
 The Blue Badge must be displayed along with the blue parking disc showing the time of arrival.